Kepwick: Governance

-The village is in the Richmondshire UK Parliamentary constituency.
-It is in the North Hambleton electoral division of North Yorkshire County Council and the Osmotherley ward of Hambleton District Council.
+The village is in the Richmond and Northallerton UK Parliamentary constituency.
+From 1974 to 2023 it was part of the district of Hambleton, it is now administered by the unitary North Yorkshire Council.

 Geography

 The nearest settlements are Nether Silton 1.1 mi to the north-east and Cowesby 0.7 mi to the south-east.
 The A19 road lies 2.2 mi to the west.
 At the east end of the village Eller Beck runs off the Kepwick Hall Estate to join the Marl Pits Beck to the north.
 They form part of the Cod Beck tributary system, which flows into the River Swale.

 The 1881 UK Census recorded the population as 168.

 At the end of the road to the disused quarries, to the east of the village, lies the old Hambleton Drove Road, which forms part of the Cleveland Way long-distance footpath.